GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Method

-\textbf{2) Task Identification.} In many datasets, task categories are not explicitly provided, and labels often appear in non-descriptive formats (e.g., \{0,1\} or \{choice1, choice2\}) that are ambiguous without task context.
-To resolve this, we implement a hierarchical task identification module that infers the task type \(t^*\) given a candidate label set \(\mathcal{Y}_i\) and a sample input \(x\).
-The process begins with \textit{rule-based heuristics}, which match label tokens and input structure to predefined task templates (e.g., ``positive/negative'' for sentiment analysis, or premise-hypothesis pairs with ``entailment/contradiction'' for NLI).
-If this fails, we fallback to \textit{zero-shot task classification} using a lightweight generative language model (e.g., \href{https://huggingface.co/microsoft/Phi-3.5-mini-instruct}{Phi-3.5}).
-The model is prompted to infer the task type and remap non-descriptive labels into meaningful textual tokens: $(t^*, \tilde{\mathcal{Y}}_i) = \textbf{LLM}(x, \mathcal{Y}_i).$ This remapping enables consistent semantic interpretation across tasks, making it possible to apply decoding constraints in a task-agnostic setting.
+\textbf{2) Label Identification.} Many datasets lack explicit task metadata and use non-descriptive labels (e.g., \{0,1\}, \{choice1, choice2\}), which are ambiguous in task-agnostic inference.
+We address this with a hierarchical label identification module that infers the task type $t^*$ from an input $x$ and candidate label set $\mathcal{Y}_i$.
+First, rule-based heuristics match label tokens and input structure to known task templates (e.g., sentiment or NLI).
+If unsuccessful, we apply zero-shot task classification using a lightweight generative model (e.g., Phi-3.5) to infer the task and semantically remap labels: $(t^*, \tilde{\mathcal{Y}}_i) = \textbf{LLM}(x, \mathcal{Y}_i)$.
+This normalization enables consistent label semantics and supports constrained decoding in the task-agnostic setting.

 \textbf{3) Constrained Decoding.} With remapped label set \(\mathcal{L}_i = \{\ell_1, \dots, \ell_K\}\), we apply constrained decoding at inference.
 At each decoding step \(t\), we restrict the softmax to only allow tokens from \(\mathcal{L}_i\):